Nau Mai, Haere Mai,

 Phone triage is a system that has been introduced as part of Broadway's journey with being a Health Care Home.

-Broadway offers a phone triage assessment service for patients with acute symptoms who request an urgent or same day appointment with a Doctor/Nurse.
+Broadway offers a phone triage assessment service for patients with acute symptoms who request an urgent or same-day appointment with a Doctor/Nurse.

 This service allows patients to talk through their symptoms with a GP/Nurse before any appointments are made.
-This gives the Doctor/Nurse the opportunity of assessing the best course of action and identifying any pre-work that needs to be conducted prior to the patient coming into the practice.
+This gives the Doctor/Nurse the opportunity of assessing the best course of action and identify any pre-work that needs to be conducted prior to the patient coming into the practice.
 For example, if a patient needs a blood test or an x-ray the Doctor/Nurse can arrange this.

 If, however, the Doctor/Nurse would like to see a patient face-to-face, an urgent appointment will be made.

-1. Give you medical advice- charge of $15 or
+1. Give you medical advice- (charge applies)

 GP Triage appointments are usually done in the morning between 9.00 am and 10.00 am, although this may vary.